menschel-d/meta-barebox/doc/ref-manual.rst

     BAREBOX_CONFIG_pn-barebox-pbl_beaglebone = "am335x_mlo_defconfig"
     RDEPENDS_barebox_beaglebone += "barebox-pbl"
     COMPATIBLE_MACHINE_pn-barebox_beaglebone = "beaglebone"
+    COMPATIBLE_MACHINE_pn-barebox-pbl_beaglebone = "beaglebone"

 This sets the config for both bootloader parts and also lists the pre-bootloader as a runtime-dependency of the main bootloader.
-We also have to explicitly state that a specific target machine is compatible with the barebox bootloader.
+We also have to explicitly state that a specific target machine is compatible with the barebox bootloader and its pre-bootloader.

 Building barebox